christensenacademy/christensen-academy/modules/css-basics/challenges/selectors-challenge.md

       }

-      /* this rule should be applied to the element with the id super-important-element */
+      /* the following rule should be applied to the element with the id super-important-element */

       {
         font-size:300%;
       }

-      /* this rule should be applied to all elements of class big-yellow and all list items */
+      /* the following rule should be applied to all elements of class big-yellow and all list items */

       {
         background:yellow;